Search

 The victims of heat stroke are unable to notice the symptoms when they are happening to themselves, and therefore, their survival depends on co-workers' ability to identify symptoms in others and to get medical help.

 While symptoms can vary from person to person, the warning signs of heat stroke can include complaints of sudden and severe fatigue, nausea, dizziness, light-headedness, and may or may not include sweating.
-If a co-worker appears to be disorientated or confused (including euphoria) or has unaccountable irritability, malaise or flu-like symptoms, the worker should be moved to a cool location and get medical help immediately.
+If a co-worker appears to be disoriented or confused (including euphoria) or has unaccountable irritability, malaise or flu-like symptoms, the worker should be moved to a cool location and get medical help immediately.

-For more information please see our OSH Answers documents on Hot Environments - Health Effects and First Aid.
+For more information, please see our OSH Answers documents on Hot Environments - Health Effects and First Aid.

 Are there any general guidelines about temperature?